Managing your money

 • Printing: To print or photocopy, you must have sufficient credit.
 Find out how to use our print, scan and photocopying services.
 Remember to only print or photocopy when you need it, and try to reduce your use as much as you can.

-• Binding: In the majority of cases, coursework and assessments can be submitted online but some students may be required to submit work in a printed format.
+• Binding: In most cases, coursework and assessments can be submitted online but some students may be required to submit work in a printed format.
 You can get your work bound by visiting facilities on campus such as Rymans at the University Centre.

 • Books: You can access a range of resources, including most core books, journals and electronic resources required for your module, by visiting the Main Library or browsing our collections on FindIt@Bham.
 However, you may be required to or prefer to buy your own copy of key textbooks.

-• PCs and Laptops: You can log on to a PC at various locations on campus, alternatively, you can borrow a laptop in the Main Library, which you can borrow from lockers in the Wolfson Room.
+• PCs and Laptops: You can log on to a PC at various locations on campus, alternatively, you can borrow a laptop in the Main Library, from lockers in the Wolfson Room.
 You may also find it useful to have your own PC, laptop or tablet that you can use around campus and at home.
 Find the best deals on laptops.

 • Stationery: Whether you prefer to use a laptop or you like to keep it traditional with a physical diary and sticky notes, it's a good idea to have notepads, pens, pencils, and highlighters on hand for jotting down your lecture notes.
 You might want to explore online retailers such as Amazon, Paperchase, The Works, or Ryman for potential discounts on stationery items.